-You need to find out what's sold nearby and when, use The Move Market to find details of all property sold in the area you're interested in.
+Look at what's sold nearby and when, on The Move Market you can find details of all property sold since 1995.

 To start, don't assume that the asking price is set at a sensible level.